Azure/azure-sdk-for-java/sdk/digitaltwins/azure-digitaltwins-core/src/samples/README.md

 ## sync vs async clients

-Azure DigitalTwins SDK for java has two sets of APIs available for every operation, sync APIs and Async APIs.
+Azure DigitalTwins SDK for java has two sets of APIs available for every operation, sync APIs and async APIs.

 You can use `DigitalTwinsClientbuilder` to build either a sync client: `buildClient()` or an async client: `buildAsyncClient()`.